-The General Educational Development (GED) exam, which measures your high school level academic knowledge, is made up of five sections: writing, social studies, science, reading and mathematics.
-In addition to completing a written essay, you will answer 240 questions.
-Each section has a time limit and the entire GED takes about seven hours to complete.
+The General Educational Development (GED) exam, which measures your high school level academic knowledge, is made up of four sections:

 To be eligible to take the GED, you must meet the Alabama Department of Postsecondary Education requirements (www.accs.cc).
 You should not be enrolled in a high school program, private or public.
 Also, you should not have a high school diploma as recognized by the Alabama Department of Education.
 You may take the GED at age 18 without any restrictions; individuals ages 16 or 17 must satisfy certain requirements.
 These requirements include: